 George’s Garden (Vartal)

 I think this place is technically called Vartal, but the English version is George’s Garden.
-Its near the little beach to the right around the harbor, and is also fantastic croatian food- meats, pastas, seafood, veggies.
+Its near the little beach to the right around the harbor, and specializes in fantastic Croatian food- meats, pastas, seafood, veggies.
 They have some amazing homemade sauces that you can order with meats, and sides as well so you can make it all into a meal.
 The atmosphere and service is great as well, and the view of the sunset is great from here also.

 Spice Thai Kitchen

 Sometimes I want to take my groups for something different once in the week, and I most often take them to this Thai Place called Spice right in the main square of Hvar.
-You wouldn’t clasically expect good Thai food in Croatia, but this places proved you damn wrong.
-If you need a bit of a break from Croatian food and a great curry or pad thai, this is your place.
+You wouldn’t clasically expect good Thai food in Croatia, but this place proves you damn wrong.
+If you need a bit of a break from Croatian food and want a great curry or pad thai, this is your place.

 W Burger & Steak House

-Right next to Spice you’ll find another burger place which is also amazing – two in one town!
-The Black & Blue burger is my fave, but the others are fantastic as well.
+Right next to Spice you’ll find an amazing Burger place with the same owner.
+The black & blue burger is my fave, but the others are fantastic as well.
 If you can’t decide between burgers and Thai food, try the Thai burger here!
-And with its location right in the middle of the square it couldn’t be more convenient!
+And with its location right in the middle of the square it couldn’t be more convenient.

 Rozeta Sushi & Oyster Bar